The 2023 High School Integration Bee is scheduled for Thursday, april 27!

-No electronic devices (e.g. calculators, phones, etc.), printed materials, or notes will be allowed during the competition.
+No electronic devices (e.g. calculators, phones, smart watches, etc.), printed materials, or notes will be allowed during the competition.
 No coaching during either of the two rounds is permitted.
 We will supply scratch paper.
 The contest will abide by the following rules.

 Round One: Definite Integration Competition

 During Round One, participants will be evaluating the same definite integrals.
 Each participant will be given an answer sheet and will have 2 minutes to complete a definite integral.
 Each definite integral will be displayed on a screen at the front of the room with a timer.
 By the end of the given time, participants must write a simplified answer on the answer sheet to be considered for correctness.
 At the end of the given time, all hands must go up and judges will grade the result immediately.
 It is at the discretion of the judges to disqualify an answer not written before the given time is over.
 This will repeat for 15 definite integrals.
 For each correct answer, participants will receive one raffle ticket to be entered for prizes to be drawn after dinner.